Mikelonia/alx-higher_level_programming/0x00-python-hello_world/README.md

-This directory comtains all python projects
+This repository contains all oython related projects